joonas-fi/joonas.fi/blog/_posts/2018/2018-10-08-deletefacebook.md

 ![](/images/2018/deletefacebook_stock.png)

 .. well I'm more like "soft-deleting" Facebook.
-I just deleted my Facebook app from my Android phone, and stil plan use Facebook on my desktop.
+I just deleted my Facebook app from my Android phone, and still plan use Facebook on my desktop.
 But this will decrease my Facebook use *significantly*:

 - Wake up: check Facebook on phone
 - Waiting on something: check Facebook on Phone